 As more and more honeymooners mark their trip as the last major travel experience before having kids, exotic, far-away spots like South Africa are becoming more trendy.
 And it’s certainly a wise decision, indeed, as you can expect adventure, excitement, wildlife, stunning scenery and a vibrant culture.
 “In South Africa, you can experience it all—from hot air balloons over Kenya, safari drives at Kruger National Park, getting spritzed by Victoria Falls, shark diving at Cape Point, tasting the best South African wines in the winelands, enjoying a small luxury Nile Cruises and beyond,” says Teresa Belcher, travel agent and founder of Honeymoon Islands, Inc. “You’ll have seamlessly combined African luxury and safari travel for those couples that want to enjoy the comforts of home while experiencing the wilder side of Africa.”
 She recommends staying at Londolozi Game Reserve in Sabi-Sands of Kruger National Park and Ellerman House Cape Town in Cape Town.

-You can’t beat the guarantee of pristine, sandy beach-clad oceans coupled with luxury a honeymoon in the Maldives, an island chain off the coast of southwest India in the Laccadive Sea.
+You can’t beat the guarantee of pristine, sandy beach-clad oceans coupled with luxury overwater bungalows and stunning scenery.
+That’s just a glimpse of what you can expect from a honeymoon in the Maldives, an island chain off the coast of southwest India in the Laccadive Sea.
 “A trip to the Maldives is ideal for those looking for a laid back honeymoon experience—taking in a gorgeous sunset from the porch of your private villa kind of trip,” says Belcher.
 “From a private fishing trip on a traditional dhoni to world renowned scuba diving to a sunset sail, your honeymoon planner can create a custom itinerary that matches your interests.”
 For those wanting to rejuvenate, Belcher says the Maldives is the place to go.
 She recommends staying at the Four Seasons Resort Maldives at Landaa Giraavaru.

 Another retro classic that never seems to go out of style, couples are still flocking to the Hawaiian islands (just like their parents did!).
 With so much to see and so many different islands to travel to, Goldberg-Glazer likes to make this a multi-stop trip.
 “Depending on how long the couple has that might be two or three islands,” she says.
 “A couple may start at the Ritz-Carlton Maui and then head to the quiet of the Big Island, and the Fairmont Orchid.”
 While in Maui, she recommends enjoying a helicopter tour of the island and a sunset sail, or a sunrise trip to Haleakala.
 “On the Big Island, visit Volcanoes National Park, enjoy star gazing, or even ziplining,” she adds.